twolfson/twolfson.com/articles/spritesheets-and-variables-made-easy.md

   "title": "Spritesheets and variables made easy", "author": "Todd Wolfson",
   "date": "2013/03/11",
-  "_summary": "A long overdue introduction to [Spritesmith](https://github.com/Ensighten/grunt-spritesmith) and its [components](https://github.com/Ensighten/grunt-spritesmith#contributing)."
+  "summary": "A long overdue introduction to [Spritesmith](https://github.com/Ensighten/grunt-spritesmith) and its [components](https://github.com/Ensighten/grunt-spritesmith#contributing)."
 }

 [grunt-spritesmith][grunt-spritesmith] is a grunt plugin takes in paths to sprites and outputs a spritesheet and CSS pre-processor variables.